How to Start an LLC in Arizona: Step-by-Step

 Written by Tyler Davis – CPA, updated on

-The first order of business is selecting your LLC’s name.
+The first step is selecting a name for your LLC.

 • Include the word “limited liability company” or an abbreviation such as LLC, Ltd, etc.